ejmastnak/ejmastnak.github.io/klf/klf.md

 <!-- Readers are very much welcome!
 The book is in its early stages and will inevitably contain typos and mistakes---if you find errors and tell me, I will be grateful and happy to hear from you, even for the most trivial errors. -->

 ## About
-This project was born with professor Primož Ziherl's goal of making the physics program at the University of Ljubljana's Faculty of Mathematics and Physics more approachable to non-Slovene speakers.
-Having moved to Slovenia from the United States myself (admittedly with decent existing knowledge of Slovene) and experiencing some difficulty in acclimating to an unfamiliar language firsthand, I was happy to join the project.
+This project began with the goal of making the physics program at the University of Ljubljana's Faculty of Mathematics and Physics more approachable to non-Slovene speakers, and aims to provide an English-language textbook to accompany the first-year general physics course *Klasična fizika* (Classical physics).

-The textbook is based on lectures from the first-year undergraduate course *Klasična fizika* (Classical physics), taught for many years by professor Marko Mikuž; the lectures were conveniently recorded on video during coronavirus-induced lock-down in the 2020-2021 academic year.
-The course covers the standard general physics curriculum, including
+The textbook's material is based on professor Marko Mikuž's lectures of *Klasična fizika* from the 2020-2021 academic year, which were conveniently recorded on video during the coronavirus-induced lock-down in Slovenia at that time.
+The course covers the standard undergraduate general physics curriculum, including

 - Newtonian mechanics of a single particle and systems of particles
 - Deformations and elasticity
 - Oscillations and period motion